 The Electron Paramagnetic Resonance (EPR) dosimetry facility and the gamma-ray irradiators that support the measurement system are unique in design and capabilities.
 The research efforts in radiation metrology provided by this facility have enabled U.S. industries to advance several new technologies, especially in health related areas, and improve U.S. manufacturing efficiency.
 In recent years a new measurement service class EPR spectrometer was procured (for $150k) and is being integrated into the system.
 More recently, an MOU was signed between NIST and the Uniformed Services University of the Health Sciences to transfer a state-of-the-art EPR spectrometer to NIST for collaborative research.

-The international comparison described below is the second on conducted.
+The second and most recent international comparison is described elsewhere (See Comparison of Co-60 Absorbed Dose for High-Dose Dosimetry).
 The first comparison, though conducted in the 1990's, was published in 2006.